crolang-p2p/crolang-p2p-broker/README.md

 CrolangP2P overcomes this limitation by introducing additional mechanisms to handle larger data payloads.
 This allows developers to transmit packets of any size, providing greater flexibility and enabling the transfer of substantial data volumes.
+- __Customizable via extensions__: The Broker can be easily extended with custom business logic through a modular extension system.
+This allows you to adapt authentication, authorization, message handling, and more to your specific needs.

 ## What does the Broker do
 The Crolang Broker is a scalable socket server that forms the backbone of the Crolang project.
 Nodes authenticate